SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 of 10, the hero reduces the damage total by one point, in addition to a base reduction of one point.
 The damage total, however, cannot be lower than zero.
-Maneuver
-Somersault; pirouette
-Handspring; cartwheel; handstand
-Swing over a obstacle
-Round-off; backﬂip
-Vaulting over an obstacle
-Bouncing off a surface to reach a speciﬁc destination Walking up a wall*

-Difficulty
-5
-10
-10
-15
-15
-20
-30

-*The character may "walk" a maximum of her Move in one round; she must have a ﬂat surface to stop on at the end of her turn or she falls and takes damage from the fall.
-Condition
-Flat surface to ﬂat surface
-Unlimited landing area
-Limited landing area
-Almost no landing area
-Rough or unsteady landing area
-High surface to low surface
-Low surface to high surface
-Slippery surface
-Strong wind
-Add a twist of the body (per twist)
-Performing the maneuver underwater or backwards
-Performing the maneuver in the air
-(such as on a trapeze or bars)
-Performing the maneuver on a narrow surface

-Modiﬁer
-0
--3
-+3
-+6
-+3 or more
-+3
-+6
-+3
-+3
-+3
-+3
-+9
-+6
+*Maneuver: Difficulty*

+* Somersault; pirouette: 5

+* Handspring; cartwheel; handstand 10

+* Swing over a obstacle: 10

+* Round-off; backﬂip: 15

+* Vaulting over an obstacle: 15

+* Bouncing off a surface to reach a speciﬁc destination: 20

+* Walking up a wall (*The character may "walk" a maximum of her Move in one round; she must have a ﬂat surface to stop on at the end of her turn or she falls and takes damage from the fall.): 30

+*Condition: Modiﬁer*

+* Flat surface to ﬂat surface: 0

+* Unlimited landing area: -3

+* Limited landing area: +3

+* Almost no landing area: +6

+* Rough or unsteady landing area: +3 or more

+* High surface to low surface: +3

+* Low surface to high surface: +6

+* Slippery surface: +3

+* Strong wind: +3

+* Add a twist of the body (per twist): +3

+* Performing the maneuver underwater or backwards: +3

+* Performing the maneuver in the air (such as on a trapeze or bars): +9

+* Performing the maneuver on a narrow surface: +6

 Note: Characters may combine one or more maneuvers in the same action.
 In this case, use the difficulty of the most challenging maneuver, add 3 for each additional maneuver (up to ﬁve additional maneuvers), and include modiﬁers as if the complex stunt was one maneuver.

 Acrobatics can also aid a character in escaping from bonds.
 The chart below contains sample difficulty numbers for escaping from various kinds of restraints.
 Modify the difficulty based on the circumstances of